Super-Protocol/docs/docs/marketplace/guides/troubleshooting.md

 If MetaMask shows no requests, refresh the page and press the **Enter Marketplace** button again.

+Some wallet extensions may interfere with login attempts.
+If you have other wallet extensions installed, temporarily switch them off and try to log in again.

 If the problem persists, restart your browser and unlock MetaMask before trying to enter the Marketplace.

 This issue may also occur due to Marketplace maintenance.
 Wait a few minutes and try again, or contact Super Protocol on [Discord](https://discord.gg/superprotocol) for a quick update.